Not on display

 - Jankel Adler 1895–1949

-- Oil paint and gesso on wood panel
+- Oil paint and gesso on paper on plywood

 - Accepted by HM Government in Lieu of Inheritance Tax from the estate of Eleonore Marie Herman and allocated to Tate 2017

 Orphans 1942 depicts two figures imprisoned behind a horizontal bar.
 Clutching a few belongings, their eyes are wide with sorrow and despair.
 Executed in a sombre palette of purples, greens and blues, the work shows Adler and his close friend and fellow emigré artist, Josef Herman (1911–2000) as the grieving orphans of the title, distraught at the loss of their families.
 Both artists had lost their entire family at the hands of the Nazis during the Holocaust, with Adler losing all nine of his siblings.
 Adler had worked with Paul Klee (1879–1940) in Düsseldorf, Germany in the early 1930s, before he was declared a ‘degenerate’ artist by the Nazis in 1933 and left for Paris, finally moving to Britain in 1941, while Herman had fled Poland for Brussels and Paris, arriving in Britain in 1940.
 Orphans shows the influence of Klee and the late cubism of Pablo Picasso (1881¿–1973) in its interlocking forms held together by strong black outlines.
 As in many of Adler’s paintings of this period there is a subtle interplay between formal simplification and the communication of emotional states.